-With training, keeping a check on nutrition and resting, how can a young aspiring professional soccer play do anything else in their pursuit of optimal performance?
+With training, keeping a check on nutrition and resting, how can a young aspiring professional soccer player do anything else in their pursuit of optimal performance?
 Well, Head Academy Coach at RIASA, Rob Jones, recommends reading.

 “But I already do a ton of reading for school!”

-We hear you, but sometimes you have to be willing to do that little bit extra in your down time to gain an edge and take your game to the next level.
+We hear you, but sometimes you have to be willing to do that little bit extra in your downtime to gain an edge and take your game to the next level.
 Also, not all books are created equal.
-The books that Coach Jones recommends are not text books that you would read in the classroom or whilst studying for a test.
+The books that Coach Jones recommends are not textbooks that you would read in the classroom or whilst studying for a test.
 These books will improve your playing ability through a significant shift in mindset.

 So, keep scrolling to find out the top 5 books that Coach Jones recommends to all of his student-athletes at RIASA!